 LTC-MIDI reader/converter € 69,95

-Note, on Windows, you MUST have VLC player installed for the video shuttle to work.
+Note, on Both on Windows and Mac, you MUST have VLC player installed for the video shuttle to work.

 For MIDI, either a hardware box or software port can be used.

 It can display the LTC or MIDI timecode, act as a clapperboard, act as a video shutlle and put the current TC into any application with just a keystroke for logging applications.

 But it also doubles as a LTC to MIDI TC converter, or the other way around.
 Handy if your TC source is LTC but need to slave MIDI light- laser-. pyrotechnic equipment.
 Or, the other way around, use MIDI as input and output LTC for applications that want that as input.